jbjord/pseGuidelines/guidelinesFromPaper.md

 # Proposed Photosensitive Epilepsy Hazard guidance
 This section is informative.

 *This guidance extends other international guidelines to accommodate changes in technologies and content formats since those guidelines were initially developed.
-This text is the original text from the paper "International Guidelines for Photosensitive Epilepsy: Review and Gap Analysis" by J. Bern Jordan and Gregg C. Vanderheiden (to be submitted).*
+This text is the original text from the paper "International Guidelines for Photosensitive Epilepsy: Review and Gap Analysis" by J. Bern Jordan and Gregg C. Vanderheiden (submitted January 2024).*

 ## Proposed Provision (Normative)
 There are no 1-second time spans, where there are more than 6 [luminance transition](#luminance-transition) or [red transition](#red-transition) [counts](#counts) where the transitions meet all the following criteria: